ashleyraizes/ashleyraizes.github.io/_posts/2021-08-15-life-list-post.md

 ## Life List

 Without fail, the life list sends me good morning texts like clockwork.
 If I am extra lucky, L will bring me my morning Starbucks, even though my house is on the other side of town.
 During the day, it doesn’t really matter what we do - all I know is that when we’re together, I light up.
 Our perfect evening consists of cozying up, ordering a pizza, and turning on HGTV.
 When we do decide to get out of the house, we love to watch the sunset or join in on family game night.
-I think my favorite part about our relationship is that L notices the little things that make me Ashley.
+I think my favorite part about our relationship, however, is that L notices the little things that make me Ashley.
 From my favorite author (shoutout to Mark Manson) to my complete aversion towards mushrooms, I never lose sight of who I am when we’re together.

 As healthy as it is, it is a lot different than my relationship with the bucket list.
 Sometimes, I feel weird because I am not used to having someone else there 24/7.
 Another downside is that L snores at night, but let’s try not to get too nit-picky here.